SerumTechnology/SerumCrypterFUD/README.md

 Tutorial How to Use Serum Crypter :

-//Note If You See, Payload.exe, Don't Worry It is not Virus, It is Anti-Debugger, To Protect Our Crypter From Cracking/Decompiling

 1.Run Serum Crypter.exe
 2.Select Your File/Virus, It Will Convert It To Base64 And will display on TextBox, Press CTRL+A Copy All Base64 Code 3.Make New Txt on your desktop, Paste inside All Base64 Code